netdata/netdata/docs/cloud/manage/plans.md

 Netdata Cloud plans, with the exception of Community, work as subscriptions and overall consist of two pricing components:

-* A flat fee component, that is a price per space, and
+* A flat fee component, that is applied on yearly subscriptions for the [comitted-nodes](#committed-nodes) charte (space subscription fee has been waived off)
 * An on-demand metered component, that is related to your usage of Netdata which directly links to the [number of nodes you have running](#running-nodes-and-billing)

 Netdata provides two billing frequency options: